-Idaho’s Experimental Program to Stimulate Competitive Research (EPSCoR), through its MURI Program, provides undergraduates in STEM fields with paid summer and academic year research experiences to study a wide range of topics related to the Management of Idaho’s Landscapes for Ecosystem Services (MILES).
-For more information, visit the MURI Program website.
+Idaho’s Experimental Program to Stimulate Competitive Research (EPSCoR), through its Summer Authentic Research Experiences (SARE) program, provides undergraduates in STEM fields with paid summer research experiences to study a wide range of topics related to the adaptive responses of organisms to changing landscapes.
+Fields of study related to Idaho’s current EPSCoR program include bioinformatics, computational biology, conservation genetics, ecosystem management, environmental science and social science.
+For more information, visit the Idaho EPSCoR GEM3 website.

 The Idaho IDeA Network of Biomedical Research Excellence (INBRE) Program offers a 10-week summer program for undergraduates interested in biomedical research.
 For more information, visit the INBRE website.

 The Idaho Space Grant Consortium (ISGC) offers several opportunities for undergraduates to gain hands-on research experience in the areas of science, technology, engineering and math.
 For more information on ISGC scholarships, fellowships and internships, visit the ISGC website.

 Regional Approaches to Climate Change- Pacific Northwest Agriculture (REACCH PNA) is a USDA-funded, multi-institutional project focused on improving the long-term sustainability of agriculture within the region.
 REACCH partners (University of Idaho, Washington State University, Oregon State University and USDA-ARS) are teaming up to offer a total of 10, 9-week long, undergraduate internships across the three institutions.